isyuricunha/isyuricunha/README.md

 [website blog](https://yuricunha.com/blog/reflections-of-a-conflicted-impostor) & [bear blog](https://yuricunha.bearblog.dev/)

 **a sentence to brighten your day:**<br>
-    do not wait to strike till the iron is hot; but make it hot by striking
+    the best time to plant a tree was 20 years ago. the second best time is now